floesche/neuView/docs/development-notes/ROI_EXCLUSIONS.md

 **Reason for Exclusion:**
 - These are broad parent categories that encompass visual system components
-- More specific visual neuropils (ME, LO) provide better analysis detail
+- More specific visual ROIs (ME, LO) provide better analysis detail
 - Reduces clutter in the innervation analysis

 **Retained ROIs:**